Hannah-Richert/iannwtf_hw4/README.md

   - Applying a 50% dropout rate to the model, while using Adam, seems to **solve and avoid our overfitting problem**.
 This is very logical, because we always drop some parameters which fit the specific data points.
  - **Final: Adam, 'l1_l2', Dropout: When combining all three optimizations, we get a model, which has a very high accuracy for the validation and our testing datasets and avoid overfitting.**

-Fazit: The most impact on the training process had the optimizer Adam, but Dropout and 'l1_l2' kernel regulization helped with the finetuning and to overfitting.
+Fazit: The greatest impact on the training process had the optimizer Adam, but Dropout and 'l1_l2' kernel regulization helped with the finetuning and to overfitting.